shenwei356/seqkit/doc/docs/usage.md

   seqkit sum [flags]

 Flags:
-  -b, --basename             only output basename of files -c, --circular             the file contains a single cicular genome sequence -G, --gap-letters string   gap letters (default "- \t.")
+  -a, --all                  all information, including the sequences length and the number of sequences -b, --basename             only output basename of files -c, --circular             the file contains a single cicular genome sequence -G, --gap-letters string   gap letters (default "- \t.")